 … and shockingly talented live entertainment every single night of the week.

 Once an old movie house, it was eventually abandoned and the roof caved in.
 It sat there for a while before locals started gathering there at night just for fun, bringing six-packs of beer and guitars and tall tales.
 With no roof, they called it the Starlight Theatre for the views, and years later when the roof got put back on and it became a real establishment again, the name stuck.
 It’s just the kind of home-y, dive-y, quirk-y place we love!

 Philip especially loved hanging out on their outdoor patio!
 The weather is good for a variety of clothing.

 Cell service throughout this area is blessedly scarce and often the only reliable connection to the outside world is often to park next to the Coke machine wi-fi at the campground visitor center.
 A gaggle of “digital refugees” swap horror stories of how long they have gone without checking in with work or check Facebook.

-listening to the Super Bowl on Sirius XM Radio, while reclining outside and staring at the gorgeous starry sky.
+Without cable TV or satellite in our RV, we also found ourselves listening to the Super Bowl on Sirius XM Radio, while reclining outside and staring at the gorgeous starry sky.
 I don’t think we will be able to return to the TV version ever again, it was so fun!

 Speaking of cool apps, “Just Ahead” is a audio tour program that works in Big Bend and lots of other National Parks (Arches, Bryce, Grand Canyon, Grand Teton, and so many more).
 If you download it over Wi-Fi, you can use it without active cell service or wi-fi.
 It works via your GPS in your phone and as you drive pass certain points in the park, it gives you not only park info but also historical, geologic and other interesting tidbits.
 Highly recommend, again grab it for free in the App Store.